Dubai International Airport: Road

 The airport is connected by the road D 89.
 One of the longest intra-city roads, D 89 begins at the Deira Corniche and runs perpendicular to D 85 (Baniyas Road).
-From Deira, the road progresses south-eastward towards Dubai International Airport, intersecting with E311 (Sheikh Mohammad Bin Zayed Road) past the airport.
+From Deira, the road progresses south-eastward towards Dubai International Airport, intersecting with E311 (Sheikh Mohammed Bin Zayed Road) past the airport.
 A road tunnel underneath one of the runways was built in 2003, known as the Airport Tunnel.

 Metro

 The airport is served by Dubai Metro, which operates two lines through or near the airport.
 The Red Line has a station at each of Terminal 3 and Terminal 1.
 The stations are located in front of both terminals and can be accessed directly from the arrivals areas.

 The Green Line has at a station near the Airport Free Zone, from which passengers can connect to Terminal 2.

 Bus

 Dubai Buses operated by RTA run a number of routes to the city, but mainly Deira, and are available at the Airport Ground Transportation center and the Arrivals at every terminal.

 Passengers who need to transfer between Terminals 1 and 3, and Terminal 2 can use the inter-terminal shuttle bus service which operates frequently.

 Bus stations are situated opposite both Terminal 1, 2 and 3.
 Local buses CO1, 11, 15, 24, N30, 32C, 33, 64A and 77 can be used to connect with Terminal 1 and 3, while Bus 13B, 20, C26, N30, 31, and 43 connects with Terminal 2.
 Dubai International Airport Buses provide air-conditioned transport into the city center and over 80 hotels in the city.